-Subsection 11(1.01) of the Immigration and Refugee Protection Act (IRPA) creates the requirement for all visa-exempt foreign nationals (except U.S. citizens and certain other small groups) travelling to or transiting through Canada by air to apply for an electronic travel authorization (eTA) and establishes the means by which that application must be made (i.e., through the electronic system).
-Subsection 7.1(1) of the Immigration and Refugee Protection Regulations (IRPR) creates the requirement for these foreign nationals to obtain an eTA before entering Canada, unless they are otherwise exempted.
+Subsection 11(1.01) of the Immigration and Refugee Protection Act (IRPA) requires all visa-exempt foreign nationals (except U.S. citizens and certain other small groups) travelling to or transiting through Canada by air to apply for an electronic travel authorization (eTA), and establishes the means by which that application must be made (i.e. through the electronic system).
+Subsection 7.1(1) of the Immigration and Refugee Protection Regulations (IRPR) requires these foreign nationals to obtain an eTA before entering Canada, unless they are otherwise exempted.